 10. Nvidia Shield TV Pro Server – 500Gb

-I’d say “No” but some might disagree with me and can understand that.
-The Pro comes with an integrated hard drive so if you are planning to store local content or turn the device into a DVR by using Plex or something similar, the Pro is the obvious choice.
+The Shield TV Pro comes with an integrated hard drive so if you are planning to store local content or turn the device into a DVR by using Plex or something similar, the Pro is the obvious choice.
 However, nothing is stopping you to connect a much cheaper external hard drive to the original Shield and use that for storage.
 You’ll save a bit of cash too.

 The IR remote is nice to have but I’m not sure I’m willing to pay so much for it.
-The price difference between the Pro and the Non-Pro is close to a hundred dollars in the US so for that kind of money you can buy a Bluetooth remote and an external hard drive and have some left over for a coffee or two.
+The price difference between the Pro and the Non-Pro is close to a hundred dollars in the US.
+For that kind of money you can buy a Bluetooth remote and an external hard drive and have some left over for a coffee or two.

 Hardware and performance wise there is no difference between the two boxes.
 They both run equally well and have a wide support of streaming services like Amazon Prime Video, Android TV, Netflix, Roku and more.
 GeForce Now is available for both again if you are willing to shell out for the subscription.